 Pregnancy ultrasound scans or prenatal ultrasounds are very common and being carried in any stage of the pregnancy.

-If you have any questions or you want to know more about our private ultrasound please leave a comment and we will do our best to answer.
+If you have any questions or you want to know more about our private ultrasound in London please leave a comment and we will do our best to answer.

 Who interprets the results of the early pregnancy scan and how do I get them?